ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 the latest buildpack is v3.26, and it supports Node.js community edition v6.17.0+.
 You can find information about the latest {{site.data.keyword.cloud_notm}} SDK for Node.js buildpack on the [SDK for Nodejs latest updates](https://cloud.ibm.com/docs/runtimes/nodejs/updates.html#latest_updates) page.
-Follow the instructions to install Node.js and NPM on your system.
+Follow the instructions to install Node.js and NPM on your system, as appropriate to the operating system you are using.

 ### Installing Git
 {: #tutorial-gs-install-git}

 You are probably already familiar with Git, as it is the most widely used source code versioning system among developers building applications for the web.
-We will use Git later when we create a toolchain in {{site.data.keyword.cloud_notm}} Platform for continuous delivery.
-If you do not have a GitHub account, create a free public personal account at the [Github](https://github.com/join) website; otherwise, feel free to use any other account you might have.
+We will use Git later when we create a toolchain in the {{site.data.keyword.cloud_notm}} Platform for continuous delivery.
+If you do not have a GitHub account, create a free public personal account at the [Github](https://github.com/join) website; otherwise, feel free to log in with any other account you might have.

 Go to the [Github Desktop](https://desktop.github.com/) page to download GitHub Desktop, and then run the installer.
 When the installer finishes,